 Oslo, Stockholm, Copenhagen, London, Manchester, Madrid, Barcelona, Paris, Nice, Cannes, Porto, Lisbon, Milan, Venice, Athens, Antalya, Budapest, Zürich, Hamburg, Berlin, Brussels, Amsterdam, Belfast, Dublin, Edinburgh, Glasgow, ...

-The days in the Canary Islands are long and sunny with mild temperatures and few variations.
-The thermometers registers between 19ºC and 24ºC on average all year round due to the presence of the Trade Winds and the thermal inversion that they generate.
+The climate is extremely favorable in the Canary Islands; the days are long and sunny with mild temperatures variations and the thermometer registers mostly between 19ºC and 24ºC on average all year round due to the presence of the trade winds and the thermal inversion that they generate.
 There are very few cloud formations and rain is scarce.
-Just add water; perfect.
+It’s a stable climate, just add water; perfect.

 KOKOON will be paying close attention to the significant architectural heritage of the indigenous people as well as to other designs, and ensure there is a respectfully thematic link to the cultural heritage of the area and the community carried in the design of the overall project.